TritonDataCenter/rfe/rfe/0002/README.md

 reached by the local Triton instance's external IP.
 Or even merely the name of a Triton DC if it happens to share a same UFDS with the local one.
-To avoid NAT complications, a Triton DC set up to serve out Remote Network Objects (via its router object) should have a public IP with a range of UDP ports reserved for serving Remote Network Objects.
+To avoid NAT complications, a Triton DC set up to serve out Remote Network Objects (via its Router Object) should have a public IP with a range of UDP ports reserved for serving Remote Network Objects.

 An AWS, Google Cloud, or some other cloud type would have some amount of